However, with several email APIs available today, how do you pick the right one?

 - Can get real-time email event notifications on email opens, bounces, spam, etc.

 SendGrid has a Free plan with a sending limit of 100 emails/day.
 Paid plans start at $14.95/month.

 5. MailGun API

 From email validation (verification) to analytics and inbox placement, Mailgun offers several features to support your end-to-end emailing process.

 Mailgun API Key Features

-- You can send targeted emails via list segmentation based on demographics, company size, etc.
+- Can send targeted emails with the help of list segmentation based on demographics, company size, etc.